RevMatres/bezier-CP/README.md

 ## Well, what is this?
-bezier-js is a javascript package containing a few classes and functions for drawing bezier curves (on an HTML canvas element).
+bezier-CP is a javascript package containing a few classes and functions for drawing bezier curves (on an HTML canvas element).

-Bezier curves are defined by a set of points, each of which gets one or two control points.
+Bezier curves are defined by a set of points, each of which gets one or two **control points**.
 Those control points are used to define the curve's smooth shape, while the curve goes through each of the points.

-If you have an Array of points, you can use the functions from bezier-js to calculate the control points.
+bezier-CP provides functions to calculate the location of such control points, given the points of the curve.

+Automation is also supported: given a whole array of points, the control points can be added to those points.

 ## Usage

-bezier-js includes the following objects for public use:
+bezier-CP includes the following objects for public use:

 ### createBezierControlPoints()
 **createBezierControlPoints()** returns the point Object, that is passed into it, with the addition of cp1 and cp2.